Who is eligible for the DNP/MPH program?

 The applied practice and integrated learning experiences can be completed at your location.

 How quickly can I complete the MPH?

-You may attend the School of Public Health full time and complete the 28 cr in two terms or extend the time to fit your life commitments.
-Usually first DNP/MPH students complete the DNP program and then complete the MPH in 2 – 3 terms.
+You may attend the School of Public Health full time and complete the 28 credits in two terms or extend the time to fit your life commitments.
+Usually first DNP/MPH students complete the DNP program and then complete the MPH in 2 to 3 terms.